DevNeoLee/DataVisualization4/README.md

     barChart(sortedMonthlyData);
     pieChart(sortedMonthlyData, totalVisitor);
 ```
-And they are sent through calling map or chart build methods with appropriate forms of data.
+And they are sent through calling map or chart build methods with appropriate data.

 ---